For people needing social care support

 Someone to speak on your behalf - an independent advocate

-If your support plan was developed with the help of an independent advocate, we will talk to you about whether you also need an advocate for your review.
+If your care and support plan was developed with the help of an independent advocate, we will talk to you about whether you also need an advocate for your review.